garfix/mondriaanimatie/doc/elements.md

 Aspects of planes

-* color: black, red, yellow, blue, grey (each of them has several shades)
+* color hue: black, red, yellow, blue, grey
+* color chroma (brightness): colors vary from somewhat bright (mixed with some grey) to very bright
+* color lightness: the lightness (or value) of the colors is different in different paintings but the colors within a single painting must have the same lightness
 * a plane is bound by a line or a frame on each side
 * a plane may be crossed by lines